CrimsonVelka/DiffusionDesignWorks/docs/udw/udwmodel.md

         * 2 - lost butterfly
         * 3 - spring song

-In addition to ufotable, I added for experimentation purposes the dataset from the following non ufotable works for additional data and regularization purposes:
+In addition to ufotable, I added for experimentation purposes content from the following non-ufotable works for additional data and regularization purposes:

 !!! abstract "Non-themed sources"
     * Lord El-Melloi II Case Files (studio TROYCA)
     * *additional miscellaneous non-animation data*

 The original dataset was created by running Blu-ray rips of the listed content through ffmpeg as part of the aid of [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) on Github back in February of 2023.
-But I have since used [my own workflow pipeline processes](./udwpipeline.md) and modified or new tools to improve the training and creation of the current model back in 09/2023.
+But I have since used [my own workflow pipeline processes](./udwpipeline.md) and modified or used new tools to improve the training and creation of the current model back in 09/2023.

 ## Sample Gallery